-The information in this Section is based, in part, on the Oyu Tolgoi Technical Report, in accordance with the requirements of NI 43-101.
+The information in this Section is based on the Oyu Tolgoi Technical Report, in accordance with the requirements of NI 43-101.
 The Qualified Persons for the Oyu Tolgoi Technical Report are Bernard Peters, B. Eng.
-(Mining), Aus.I.M.M. of GRD Minproc, who was responsible for overall preparation of the report and Southern Oyu mineral reserve estimate, Harry Parker, PhD., P. Geo. of AMEC, who was responsible for preparation of disclosure regarding mineral resources, Mr. Robert Cinits, P. Geo. of AMEC, who was responsible for preparation of disclosure regarding geology, deposit types, mineralization, exploration, drilling, sampling method and approach, sample preparation, analysis and security, data verification and adjacent properties, Allan Haines, BSc., C. Eng., Eur.
-Ing., MIMMM, of Steffen Robertson Kirsten (Australasia) Pty Ltd., who was responsible for preparation of the subsection on Open Pit Mine Geotechnical and Dean David, B. AppSc (Metallurgy), Aus.I.M.M., of GRD Minproc, who was responsible for preparation of the processing section.
+(Mining), Aus.I.M.M. of GRD Minproc, who was responsible for overall preparation of the report and in particular the open pit design and mineral reserve estimate of the report; Stephen Torr, B.Sc.
+(Hons) MSc, PGeo (APEGBC), of Ivanhoe Mines Ltd., who was responsible for preparation of the sections on the Oyu Tolgoi and Shivee Geology and Mineral Resources; Scott Jackson, B.Sc.
+(Hons), CFSG, M.Aus.I.M.M., of Quantitative Geoscience Pty Ltd., who was responsible for preparation of the sections Heruga Geology and Mineral Resources; John Vann, B.App.Sc., B.Sc.
+(Hons), M.Sc., F.Aus.I.M.M., M.A.I.G, M.S.E.G., of Quantitative Geoscience Pty Ltd., who was responsible for preparation of the sections on Heruga Geology and Mineral Resources; Jeffrey Price PhD, M.Aus.I.M.M., MIE (Aus) F.G.S., of Steffen Robertson Kirsten (Australasia) Pty Ltd., who was responsible for the subsection on Open Pit Mine Geotechnical in the Oyu Tolgoi Technical Report March 2007; and Dean David, B. AppSc (Metallurgy), Aus.I.M.M., of GRD Minproc, who was responsible for preparation.